Richard-lau200/ECE740/README.md

 ## Purpose

-The purpose of the project is to find ResNet-18 classification accuracy on CIFAR-10, AA attack rate on the pre-trained ResNet-18 and AA adversarial samples detection rate.
+The purpose of the project is to find ResNet-18 classification accuracy on both CIFAR-10 and CIFAR-100, AA attack rate on the pre-trained ResNet-18 and AA adversarial samples detection rate.
 The anomaly detection model is based on Official PyTorch Implementation of [A Unified Model for Multi-class Anomaly Detection](https://arxiv.org/abs/2206.03687), Accepted by NeurIPS 2022 Spotlight.

 ## Auto Attack adversarial samples detection rate Process

 We decided to use the model as the UniAD could be implemented under n-vs-rest datasets, which is more efficient and visual to train and test the model.
 During training, we will use the clean CIFAR-10 trainingset with labeled 0-9.
 During testing, we will use the combination of clean CIFAR-10 testingset with labeled 0-9 and adversarial sample labeled 10.
 In this way, the model can detect the Auto Attack adversarial samples.
-Same as CIFAR-100
+Same as CIFAR-100.

 ## Tips for folder